microsoft/fluentui-blazor/README.md

 ### Configuring the Design System
-The Fluent UI Web Components are built on FAST's Adaptive UI technology, which enables design customization and personalization, while automatically maintaining accessibility.
+The Fluent UI Blazor components are built on FAST's Adaptive UI technology, which enables design customization and personalization, while automatically maintaining accessibility.
 This is accomplished through setting various "Design Tokens".
 The library exposes all of the (over 160) Design Tokens, which you can use both from code as in a declarative way in your `.razor` pages.
 See <a href="https://docs.microsoft.com/en-us/fluent-ui/web-components/design-system/design-tokens" target="_blank">https://docs.microsoft.com/en-us/fluent-ui/web-components/design-system/design-tokens</a> for more information on how Design Tokens work

 #### Option 1: Using Design Tokens from C# code